 Assume there's a chance you'll need to abort the migration.
 Make sure there's a fallback plan.
 Perform a dry run of the migration two weeks beforehand.
-Insist that all parties keep track of time taken to migrate and to fallback, so you can plan accordingly.
+Insist that all parties keep track of the time taken to migrate and to fallback, so you can plan accordingly.

 7. Adjust your new environment based on real-world performance.

-Have your cloud architects closely monitor your servers after the migration and review periodically.
+Have your cloud architects closely monitor your servers after the migration and review them periodically.
 You can save cash by shrinking under-utilized servers and improve performance by increasing where needed.
 That's the great thing about the cloud: you pay for only what you use, and you can adjust very quickly.

-8. Secure your cloud systems up front.
+8. Secure your cloud systems upfront.